-Leaked records open a ‘Pandora’ box of financial secrets
+Leaked ‘Pandora’ records show how the powerful shield assets

 The consortium of journalists revealed Putin’s image-maker and chief executive of Russia’s leading TV station, Konstantin Ernst, got a discount to buy and develop Soviet-era cinemas and surrounding property in Moscow after he directed the 2014 Winter Olympics in Sochi.
 Ernst told the organization the deal wasn’t secret and denied suggestions he was given special treatment.

-In 2009, Czech Prime Minister Andrej Babis put $22 million into shell companies to buy a chateau property in a hilltop village in Mougins, France, near Cannes, the investigation found.
+In 2009, Babis, the Czech prime minister, put $22 million into shell companies to buy a chateau property in a hilltop village in Mougins, France, near Cannes, the investigation found.
 The shell companies and the chateau were not disclosed in Babis’ required asset declarations, according to documents obtained by the journalism group’s Czech partner, Investigace.cz.

 A real estate group owned indirectly by Babis bought the Monaco company that owned the chateau in 2018, the probe found.

-“I was waiting for them to bring something right before the election to harm me and influence the Czech election,” Babis tweeted in his first reaction to the report.
+“I don’t own any offshore, I don’t own any property in France, and all the money I loaned then I got back,” he told the Czech public television on Monday.
+“Let the police investigate that.”

-The Czech Republic parliamentary election is being held on Friday and Saturday.
+Babis said the report was meant to harm him ahead of the Czech Republic parliamentary election being held on Friday and Saturday.

+“It’s nasty, false accusations that are meant to influence the election.
+That’s all,” he said.

+The Czech police’s organized crime unit said it would launch an investigation into the report.

 Liedtke reported from San Ramon, California, and Mattise reported from Nashville, Tennessee.
 Associated Press writers Karel Janicek in the Czech Republic, Frank Jordans in Berlin, Josef Federman in Jerusalem, John Rice in Mexico City, Kathy Gannon in Islamabad, Pakistan, and Felicia Fonseca in Phoenix contributed to this report.